sai2619/CV_Project/README.md

-# Printer Source Classification via GLCM Features of Character 'e'
+# Forensic Printer Detection Using Intrinsic Signatures

 This project extracts pages from PDF files, identifies occurrences of the letter **'e'**, computes GLCM texture features, and classifies the document's printing source based on pre-learned printer characteristics.

-**Problem Statement**
+# Problem Statement